 The Market Code reflects the credit union’s vision, mission, values, policies and practices.
 Adherence to the Market Code is mandatory for all employees, directors, board-appointed committees and officers.

 It is the credit union’s responsibility to understand and follow the Market Code and act in accordance with the highest standards of personal and professional integrity.
 Similarly, the credit union expects third parties providing credit union services to maintain high standards of business conduct and ethics.
-To that end, service providers also receive a copy of the Market Code.
+To that end, service providers will be advised the Market Code is available on the credit union’s website, or a copy will be provided on request.

 Market Code applies to all products and services offered by the credit union whether provided by branches, over the phone, by mail, on the Internet or through any other service delivery method.